JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_07_Bloch_periodicity.md

 `"Bloch"` is the surface where one unit cell ends and the next one should begin, while `"Symmetry"` is the symmetry plane of the unit-cell.
 As the mesh is stored as a half-cell both surfaces are boundaries.
 The code will automatically use them to create the full mesh or just a unit-cell.
-First ,let's create a full mesh We therefore specify the expansion scheme, this is a list of tuples containing all domain names we like to expand together with a qualifyer that is either `:full`,`:unit`, or `:half`, in order to tell the the code whether the copied
+First, let's create a full mesh We therefore specify the expansion scheme, this is a list of tuples containing all domain names we like to expand together with a qualifyer that is either `:full`,`:unit`, or `:half`, in order to tell the the code whether the copied